Enchilada Vs Chimichanga: Do You Know The Differences?

 Indeed, the reason why corn tortillas are the go-to ingredient in almost every Mexican wrap and why wheat tortillas are so famous in Tex-Mex cuisine is simple.

-Geologically, you can find corn everywhere.
-As they have existed for decades as a vital agricultural product in Mexican culture, it’s no strange that this ingredient significantly impacts the area’s cuisine.
+Corn is found everywhere geologically.
+As it has existed for decades as a vital agricultural product in Mexican culture, it’s no wonder that this ingredient significantly impacts the area’s cuisine.

 On the other hand, wheat was only available when the Spaniards came to America, bringing the seeds from Europe.
 In other words, wheat tortillas back then were exclusively in Northern Mexico and the United States, where they have become popularized in Tex-Mex culture.

-The sizes of the tortillas also differ from one another.
+The sizes of the tortillas also differ.
 While enchiladas are usually in 6-to-8-inch flour tortillas, ready-made corn tortillas are approximately 10 inches.
 Restaurant-made ones, however, typically extend from 13 to 16 inches.

-Based on the tortilla sizes, the final dishes also have different servings.
-Typically, more than 3 servings of enchilada equal one serving of chimichanga.
+The final dishes also have different serving sizes based on the tortilla sizes.
+Typically, more than three servings of enchilada equal one serving of chimichanga.

 Fillings

-The fillings of enchilada aren’t demanding at all.
-They could either be freshly prepared meat or even leftovers.
-You may even skip the meat and fill the tortilla with black beans and vegetables if you’re a vegan.
+The fillings of an enchilada aren’t demanding at all.
+They could be freshly prepared meat or leftovers.
+If you’re vegan, you may even skip the meat and fill the tortilla with black beans and vegetables.

-However, regarding the meat option, the 2 most popular enchilada meat fillings are chicken and beef.
-Yet, nowadays, you can technically add anything into your enchilada.
+However, regarding the meat option, the two most popular enchilada meat fillings are chicken and beef.
+Yet, nowadays, you can technically add anything to your enchilada.

 On the other hand, a chimichanga’s primary ingredient is meat.
-There are many chimichanga’s meat options to choose from: you could select anything from dried meat to seasoned pork and finely diced or shredded chicken.
-However, people would usually go for a beef chimichanga.
+There are many meat options: you could select anything from dried meat to seasoned pork and finely diced or shredded chicken.
+However, people usually go for a beef chimichanga.

-Besides the meat, you can pair your chimichangas with a few other ingredients.
-For example, cheese, rice, and beans can be great additions to your chimichanga alongside the meat.
+You can pair your chimichangas with a few other ingredients besides the meat.
+For example, cheese, rice, and beans can add great chimichanga alongside the meat.

 Sauce

-People usually serve enchiladas with 2 famous sauces: the red chili dressing called Rojo and the green chili dressing called Verde.
-These sauces typically include dried red or green chili peppers, tomatoes, garlic, onion, and sour cream.
-As a result, the dish tends to be pretty spicy.
+People usually serve enchiladas with two famous sauces: the red chili dressing called Rojo and the green chili dressing called Verde.
+These sauces typically include dried red or green chili peppers, tomatoes, garlic, onion, and sour cream, which makes the dish pretty spicy.

-On the other hand, people usually pair chimichangas with various dressing options, including melted cheese (must-have in most cases), enchilada, guacamole, salsa, carne asada, and sour cream.
+On the other hand, people usually pair chimichangas with various dressing options, including melted cheese (a must-have in most cases), enchilada, guacamole, salsa, carne asada, and sour cream.

 Spice